 See Configure and run cron for more information about using

 cron with Magento.

 You can also use a process manager such as Supervisor to monitor the status of processes.
 The manager can use the command line to restart the processes as needed.

 Command line interface

 magento command to start message queue consumers.
 You can start multiple consumers simultaneously.

 ./bin/magento queue:consumers:start <consumer_name> [--max-messages=<value>]

-<consumer_name> is the consumer to start.
+<consumer_name> is the consumer to start and

-max-messages option is specified, the process runs continuously.
+--max-messages, the process runs continuously.

 Use the following command to return a list of message queue consumers: